 Tina Lee focuses on high performance development programs for youth players.
 Lee is a former WTA touring professional who successfully competed on the WTA and ITF tour in both singles and doubles from 1998-2001.
 She was among the top 70 in the world (ITF, under 18) as a junior player.
 Originally from Slovakia, Tina has a strong history of coaching and traveling with top 100 WTA players Dominika Cibulkova and Daniela Hantuchova.
 She as mentored by Marian Vadja (coach of Novak Djokovic), Dominik Hrbaty (former top 10 ATP player), Milos Mecir (Olympic Champion), and Matej Liptak (Fed Cup Coach for Slovakia).
 Tina has extensive coaching experience at all levels including high school, college, competitive high performance and tournament training.
 Prior to joining the National Camus staff in June 2017, Tina was on the professional staff at Red Bug Lake Park in Orlando since 2011.
 A USPTA certified professional, Tina also holds a Masters of Science in Transformative Leadership from Bethune-Cookman University.

-Ben Zaiser leads all areas of adult play and programming.
-A graduate of the University of Maine, Ben has more than a decade of full-time teaching experience and administration at the Midlothian Atlantic Coast Athletic Club in Richmond, Va. where he has been the head tennis professional since 2013 and adult tennis coordinator from 2008 to 2013.
+Ben Zaiser leads all areas of adult play and programming at the USTA National Campus.
+A graduate of the University of Maine, Ben has more than a decade of full-time teaching experience and administration at the Midlothian Atlantic Coast Athletic Club in Richmond, VA where he was the head tennis professional from 2013-2016 and adult tennis coordinator from 2008 to 2013.
 Certified by the United States Professional Tennis Association (USPTA) and PTR, Zaiser is also an experienced tournament director.